Bleala/Vdirsyncer-DOCKERIZED/README.md

 ---

 ## Versions
+**2.4.1 - 03.05.2023:** Added a Vdirsyncer autoupdate function, dropped root/sudo privileges completely, set UID and GID to a static value (1000) and dropped linux/arm/v7 Docker Image (because almost no one used it) - Vdirsyncer 0.19.1, Alpine 3.17.3, Python 3.10.11, Pip 23.1.2, Pipx 1.2.0

 **2.4.0 - 03.05.2023:** Updated Vdirsyncer to 0.19.1, Dockerfile updated, fixed Google redirect_uri, bumped Alpine to 3.17.3, Python to 3.10.11, Pip to 23.1.2, Pipx to 1.2.0 - Vdirsyncer 0.19.1, Alpine 3.17.3, Python 3.10.11, Pip 23.1.2, Pipx 1.2.0

 **2.3.2 - 14.11.2022:** Bumped Alpine to 3.16.3 and Python to 3.10.8 - Vdirsyncer 0.18.0, Alpine 3.16.3, Python 3.10.8, Pip 22.1.1